Iron Ore Transportation: Optimizing Logistics for Metal Manufacturing

 The quality of road surfaces and the level of maintenance are far from satisfactory.
 Poor road conditions not only slow down the movement but also increase wear and tear on the transport vehicles, elevating the operational costs for fleet owners.
 This situation is further strained by the fact that maintenance needs are only one-third met, pointing towards a significant infrastructure deficit.

-Impact of Disrupted Supply Chain on Steel Manufacturers
+How Does a Disrupted Supply Chain Impact Steel Manufacturers

 The supply chain disruptions in the transportation of iron ore have a domino effect on the steel manufacturing industry.
 Iron ore is the lifeline for steel plants, and any hiccup in its supply chain directly impacts production schedules, costs, and ultimately, the market supply of steel.